ChrisCummins/pip-db/Documentation/ProjectPlan.md

 R11 & Lack of cooperation from users & Users & 1 & 4\
 R12 & Users with negative attitudes toward the project & Users & 1 & 2\

-A list of potential project risks and their severity [tab:risk-assessment]
+Table 1: A list of potential project risks and their severity

 ## Mitigation Strategies